 In the context of actual amounts that you can actually consume (animal studies feed cholesterol to herbivores as if you eat 20+ eggs EVERY day) there is no evidence (not in animal studies and certainly not in human studeis) that cholesterol and saturated fat cause atherosclerosis.
 If you think eating cholesterol or saturated fat is bad, I hope you’ll investigate where you obtained that knowledge, and look into the factual basis of that knowledge.
 If you’re avoiding cholesterol and saturated fat, what are you replacing it with?

-(Part 6 of 12 in Stephan Guyenet's "Whole Health Source")
+(Part 6 of 12 in series, Stephan Guyenet's "Whole Health Source")

 Body fat produces a hormone called leptin, which signals to the brain and other organs to decrease appetite, increase the metabolic rate and increase physical activity.
 More fat means more leptin, which then causes the extra fat to be burned.
 The little glitch is that some people become resistant to leptin, so that their brain doesn’t hear the fat tissue screaming that it’s already full.
 Leptin resistance nearly always accompanies obesity, because it’s a precondition of significant fat gain.

 This part of his series is short and non-technical.
 But his whole series is, probably, the greatest explanation of why one gets fat which I have ever read.